Tianshui Gansu, China Travel Guide

 Look for restaurants displaying the "清真" (Qingzhen) sign, indicating Halal certification.

-Jewish-approved food is extremely difficult, if not impossible, to find in Tianshui.
+Jewish-approved food is extremely difficult, if not impossible, to you can find in Tianshui.
 Travelers needing kosher meals should plan to bring their own packaged, certified kosher foods.

 Self-prepared meals are a strong recommendation.

-Use apps like Pleco or Google Translate to communicate your dietary needs.
+Use apps like Pleco or Google Translate to interact your dietary needs.
 These can bridge language gaps for basic requests.

 Prepare cards with your dietary restrictions written clearly in Chinese characters.
-Show this card to restaurant staff for accurate communication.
+Show this card to the waitstaff for correct communication.

 Eating authentic street food, from an energetic night market stall to a small, specialized noodle shop, is its primaryelf a deeply immersive culinary concept.